What is an apricot Poodle?

 - Sensitivity: Harsh training methods can stress them.
 Using positive reinforcement like treats, praise, and toys can help a lot.

-Does apricot poodle bark a lot?
+Does an Apricot poodle bark a lot?

 Health Issues in Apricot Poodles